SHELLIE MORRIS AND THE HEALING POWER OF MUSIC

 2 Minute(s) to read

-Southern Youth and Family Services (SYFS) were once again honoured to have long-time friend and acclaimed singer/song writer Shellie Morris in town during March and April to run a 2-week song writing and music workshop for local young people.
+Southern Youth and Family Services (SYFS) were once again honoured to have long-time friend and acclaimed singer/song writer Shellie Morris in town during March and April to run a 3-week song writing and music workshop for local young people as part of the 'Our Voices' Youth Opportunity Program funded through NSW Government.

 Shellie who has been working with SYFS young people for around 17 years, was accompanied by fellow Indigenous musician and Black Arm Band Member Troy Jungaji Brady.
 The pair hosted a series of song writing and recording sessions at SYFS Warilla Youth and Family Centre for many young people seeking a creative outlet by which to express themselves.